Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 04.30.44 UTC
+- WIB: Sabtu, 17 Januari 2026 05.33.08 UTC
-- WITA: Sabtu, 17 Januari 2026 05.30.44 UTC
+- WITA: Sabtu, 17 Januari 2026 06.33.08 UTC
-- WIT: Sabtu, 17 Januari 2026 06.30.44 UTC
+- WIT: Sabtu, 17 Januari 2026 07.33.08 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational